 When it is hot and strawberries are ripe, you can’t beat baking with summer fruit, especially strawberries!
-This cake is light and fresh and ideal for those long hot days of summer when the heat saps your energy.
+This cake is light and fresh and ideal for those long hot days of spring and summer when the heat saps your energy.

-I added vanilla extract and lemon zest to enhance it further.
+I added vanilla extract and lemon zest to enhance the flavours further, as yoghurt can have quite a sour flavour at times.
 So light it is ideal for summer baking, when only a slice of cake will do.

-- 90 g butter or margarine
+- butter or margarine

-- 125 g caster sugar
+- caster sugar